MagicCube/esp-iot-adapter-arduino/README.md

 ### GET /data

-Returns a JSON object contains everything in the data you set via `setData(key, value)`.
+Returns a JSON object contains everything in the data you set via `setValue(key, value)`.